Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 The fortress in colonial Santo Domingo at sunset.
 The DR’s relationship with its past, like Canada’s, is complicated and unfinished.

-On the final evening they took us out to the colonial tourist area and a look around Fortaleza Ozama.
+On the final evening we got taken out to the colonial tourist area for a look around Fortaleza Ozama.
 Being me, I found watching the chaos of the evening commute around the castle distracting.
-Like the evening social the night before, this was an opportunity to chat with people working in cyber from many different perspectives.
+Like the social the night before, this was an opportunity to chat with people working in cyber from many different perspectives.
 I’d run into Franklin from Suriname who I’d met in Ghana last year and we picked up right where we’d left off.
 Suriname is about to go through some dramatic changes.

 When you find yourself having a drink with the head of Mastercard’s security division and the entourage from Columbian cyber, you wonder how you got here.
-Tim from Cook Island’s wife messaged him asking what he was up to now.
+Tim from Cook Islands’ wife messaged him asking what he was up to expecting another conference update.
 His response was, ‘I’m drinking rum at a castle at sunset!”
 Indeed.

 The seemingly incongruous VR experience at the fortress was complimented by animated digital projections throughout, to the point where it was easy to forget you were in a centuries old fortress, which is the point of being there, isn’t it?
 A few times in the conference the corrosive effect of AI on regional culture was noted (AI’s fixation on large datasets tends to stamp out anything but the biggest producers of data).
 I suspect digitization (itself a byproduct of globalization) has a generally corrosive effect on people’s ability to be where they are.
 We spend an awful lot of our time taking photos to share online instead of being where we are (like the ones in this post? -ed).